spesml/spesml.github.io/3_Plugin/09_state_machines.md

 5. Select *OpaqueBehavior* as the *Behavior Type* of the effect.

-6. Add actions as textual expression statements to the *Body* of the *OpaqueBehavior*.
+6. Add actions as textual statements to the *Body* of the *OpaqueBehavior*.

 ### Behavior

 Entry and exit actions, do-activities, and transition effects are defined via an *OpaqueBehavior*.
-Actions are added to the *Body* of the *OpaqueBehavior* as textual expression statements.
+Actions are added to the *Body* of the *OpaqueBehavior* as textual statements.
-Each expression statement is terminated by a semicolon.
+A semicolon terminates each statement.
 Expression statements primarily consist of assignment expressions and inline computations.

 Assignment expression may write values to outgoing ports or variables.